 Interactive and automated tools support cartographic editing of GIS data and map production workflows.

-ESRI Production Mapping provides an enhanced environment where the page layout can be managed and manipulated more effectively.
+Production Mapping provides an enhanced environment where the page layout can be managed and manipulated more effectively.
 Additional surround elements extend the type of information that can be displayed in a page layout.

 Maps and charts can be printed, exported, and archived in standard formats.
 This includes the ability to support color separation options.